jo-tud/GodchildContract/README.md

 _This is work in progress - do not use it, yet!_

 ## Rationale
-Many times when a child is baptized the godparent will give a present to the baby.
+Usually, when a child is baptized the godparent will give a present to the baby.
 Since babies usually don't care much for presents, the gift often is money or a savings account.
 When the kid grows up it can then benefit (e.g. when turning 18).